dopcn/workingReportGenerator/README.md

 `sh generate_report.sh -b 2016-12-19 -a 2016-12-01`

-### write better git commit message becasue you can do it once for all
+### Write better git commit message becasue you can do it once for all